 Sources of drinking water include rivers, lakes, ponds and wells.
 As water flows on the surface of the land or through the ground, it can dissolve naturally occurring minerals and in some cases, radioactive material, and can also accumulate substances resulting from human and animal activity.
 The Maine Drinking Water Program (DWP) has evaluated all public water supplies as part of the Source Water Protection Program.
 The assessments included geology, hydrology, land uses, water testing information, and the extent of land ownership or protection by local ordinance to see how likely our drinking water source is being contaminated by human activities in the future.
-In 2003, a source water assessment was completed for the Kezar Falls system and indicates a low to moderate risk of significant contamination.
+Source water assessments were completed in 2003 for the China Lake supply; the source overall has a moderate to high risk of significant contamination.
+Protection of this watershed is a combined effort of the towns of China and Vassalboro, the China Region Lakes Alliance, the China Lake Association and the Kennebec Water District.
 Assessment results are available at town offices, public water supplies and the DWP (207.287.2070).